Time-Harmonic Magnetic Model¶

 | Magnetic Flux Density-Imag | Vector | The imaginary part of the complex amplitude of magnetic flux density: $$ \mathrm{Im}\left\{\tilde{\mathbf{B}}\right\} = \mathrm{Im}\left\{\nabla \times \tilde{\mathbf{A}}\right\} $$ |

-| Magnetic Field-Real | Vector | The real part of the magnetic field vector, calculated as $$ \mathrm{Re}\left\{\tilde{\mathbf{H}}\right\} = \mathrm{Re}\left\{\nu \, \tilde{\mathbf{B}}\right\}, $$ where, $\nu$ is the magnetic reluctivity, and $\tilde{\mathbf{B}}$ is the magnetic flux density vector. |
+| Magnetic Field-Real | Vector | The real part of the magnetic field vector, calculated as $$ \mathrm{Re}\left\{\tilde{\mathbf{H}}\right\} = \mathrm{Re}\left\{\nu \, \tilde{\mathbf{B}}\right\}, $$ where $\nu$ is the magnetic reluctivity and $\tilde{\mathbf{B}}$ is the magnetic flux density vector. |

-| Magnetic Field-Imag | Vector | The imaginary part of the magnetic field vector, calculated as $$ \mathrm{Im}\left\{\tilde{\mathbf{H}}\right\} = \mathrm{Im}\left\{\nu \, \tilde{\mathbf{B}}\right\}, $$ where, $\nu$ is the magnetic reluctivity, and $\tilde{\mathbf{B}}$ is the magnetic flux density vector. |
+| Magnetic Field-Imag | Vector | The imaginary part of the magnetic field vector, calculated as $$ \mathrm{Im}\left\{\tilde{\mathbf{H}}\right\} = \mathrm{Im}\left\{\nu \, \tilde{\mathbf{B}}\right\}, $$ where $\nu$ is the magnetic reluctivity and $\tilde{\mathbf{B}}$ is the magnetic flux density vector. |

-| Electric Current Density-Real | Vector | The real part of the electric current density: $$ \mathrm{Re}\left\{\tilde{\mathbf{J}}\right\} = -\omega \, \mathrm{Re}\left\{j \sigma \tilde{\mathbf{A}}\right\}, $$ $\omega$ is the angular frequency, $\sigma$ is the electric conductivity, and $\mathbf{A}$ is the magnetic vector potential. |
+| Electric Current Density-Real | Vector | The real part of the electric current density: $$ \mathrm{Re}\left\{\tilde{\mathbf{J}}\right\} = -\omega \, \mathrm{Re}\left\{j \sigma \tilde{\mathbf{A}}\right\}, $$ where $\omega$ is the angular frequency, $\sigma$ is the electric conductivity, and $\tilde{\mathbf{A}}$ is the magnetic vector potential. |

-| Electric Current Density-Imag | Vector | The imaginary part of the electric current density: $$ \mathrm{Im}\left\{\tilde{\mathbf{J}}\right\} = -\omega \, \mathrm{Im}\left\{j \sigma \tilde{\mathbf{A}}\right\}, $$ $\omega$ is the angular frequency, $\sigma$ is the electric conductivity, and $\mathbf{A}$ is the magnetic vector potential. |
+| Electric Current Density-Imag | Vector | The imaginary part of the electric current density: $$ \mathrm{Im}\left\{\tilde{\mathbf{J}}\right\} = -\omega \, \mathrm{Im}\left\{j \sigma \tilde{\mathbf{A}}\right\}, $$ where $\omega$ is the angular frequency, $\sigma$ is the electric conductivity, and $\tilde{\mathbf{A}}$ is the magnetic vector potential. |

 | Ohmic Heating | Scalar | Time-averaged ohmic loss density: $$ P_\Omega = \frac{1}{2} \mathrm{Re}\left\{ \tilde{\mathbf{J}} \cdot \tilde{\mathbf{E}}^* \right\}, $$ where $^*$ denotes the complex conjugate. |

-| Relative Magnetic Permeability | Scalar | The relative magnetic permeability is the inverse of the magnetic reluctivity: $\mu = 1/\nu$. |
+| Magnetic Permeability | Scalar | The magnetic permeability is the inverse of the magnetic reluctivity: $\mu = 1/\nu$. |